-Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOMIC Employment and Income Patterns 2 Project activities include new construction of a greenhouse.
-The project is not anticipated to have a significant impact on employment and income patterns; however, the project may help restore employment opportunities and income patterns by creating temporary, local jobs to complete the construction of the project.
-Demographic Character 2 Project activities include new construction of a greenhouse.
-The project is a rural area in Orocovis Municipio and will not alter the demographics or character of the surrounding community.
-Project

-Changes, Displacement activities will not result in any direct or indirect displacement of individuals or families.
-Environmental Justice 2 Project activities include new construction of a greenhouse.
+Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOMIC Employment and Income Patterns 2 The proposed project includes installation of a well.
+The project will result in short-term benefit to employment if contractors are hired for the construction of a water well.
+After construction, the project will support the continuation of operations and intended use of the farm, which supplies produce for Puerto Rico communities.
+The project is not anticipated to have a significant impact on employment and income patterns; however, the project may help restore employment opportunities and income patterns.
+Demographic Character Changes, Displacement 2 The proposed project includes installation of a well.
+The project is a rural area in Maricao Municipio and will not alter the demographics or character of the surrounding community.
+Project activities will not result in any direct or indirect displacement of individuals or families.
+Environmental Justice 2 The proposed project includes installation of a well.
 The project's direct and indirect impacts are limited to a small area on a single land parcel.
-The project will benefit the farm owner by improving agricultural use and production by having a safe, designated growing space for crops.
+The project will benefit the farm owner by improving agricultural use and production.
 The project will not facilitate development that would negatively affect human health or result in disproportionate adverse environmental impacts to low-income or minority populations.
-The EJScreen Report is provided in Appendix B, Attachment 14.